-Min Lee is an associate professor at the communication department, where she teaches courses in public relations, communication theory and research methods.
-Prior to joining Drexel in 2016, Min was a tenure-track faculty in the department of communication at Saint Louis University.
+Hyunmin “Min” Lee is an associate professor at the communication department, where she teaches courses in public relations, communication theory and research methods.

-Her research focuses on social media strategies for relationship and reputation management in PR and health communication, including media representations of health issues and persuasive health message designing.
-She has received several national and international awards, including top paper and poster awards from the National Communication Association (NCA), Association for Education in Journalism and Mass Communication (AEJMC), American Academy of Advertising (AAA), and International Public Relations Research Conference (IPRRC).
-Min was also recognized as an Arthur Page Legacy Scholar in 2018 for her work in fake news and PR professionalism.
+Min’s work has received several national and international awards, including top paper and poster awards from the National Communication Association (NCA), Association for Education in Journalism and Mass Communication (AEJMC), American Academy of Advertising (AAA), and International Public Relations Research Conference (IPRRC).
+In 2018, Min was also recognized as an Arthur Page Legacy Scholar for her work in fake news and PR professionalism.
 In 2020, her co-authored work on crisis communication and twitter use received the best article award from Newspaper Research Journal.